Other information

 - braun-steine GmbH, Amstetten, Chairman of the Advisory Board

 - Alwin Kolb GmbH & Co.
-KG, Memmingen, Member of the advisory board
+KG, Memmingen, Member of the Advisory Board

 - Spohn & Burkhardt GmbH & Co.
-KG / Schaltgeräte Gesellschaft Blaubeuren mbH, Blaubeuren, Member of the Advisory Board
+KG/ Schaltgeräte Gesellschaft Blaubeuren mbH, Blaubeuren, Member of the Advisory Board

 - Peri-Werk Artur Schwörer GmbH & Co.
 KG, Weißenhorn, Chairman of the Advisory Board